MicroEJ/Kernel-GREEN/README.md

 Before going any further with the build the VEE Port must be set up with toolchain-specific environment variables and BSP Connection options.

 Please refer to the VEE Port specific documentation for more details.
-For the reference VEE Port for `STMicroelectronics STM32F7508-DK Discovery Kit` this information can be found in the [VEE Port README file](https://github.com/MicroEJ/VEEPort-STMicroelectronics-STM32F7508-DK#readme).
+As for the [reference VEE Ports](#reference-vee-ports), please refer to the project _README_ file.

 Also, please remember that a valid MicroEJ License is required for building.
 Please refer to [this section from the MicroEJ SDK User Guide](https://docs.microej.com/en/latest/SDKUserGuide/licenses.html#evaluation-licenses) to get help on obtaining and installing a MicroEJ Evaluation License.